PackagePages/LaravelPackage.com/docs/11-middleware.md

 ## Global middleware

-Global middleware is as the name implies, globally applied.
+Global middleware is, as the name implies, globally applied.
 Each request will pass through these middlewares.

-If we want our capitalization check example to be applied globally, we can append this middleware to the `Http\Kernel` from within our package's service provider.
+If we want our capitalization check example to be applied globally, we can append this middleware to the `Http\Kernel` from our package's service provider.
 Make sure to import the _Http Kernel_ contract, not the _Console Kernel_ contract:

 ```php
 // 'BlogPackageServiceProvider.php'